 Natural teeth have two parts: a crown and a root.
-The crown is the part that performs all the necessary biting and chewing while the hidden root is firmly joined with the jawbone.
-Most dental prosthetics will only replace the crowns of the teeth without addressing the absence of the roots.
+The crown is the part that you can see and performs all the necessary biting and chewing.
+Meanwhile, the hidden root underneath is responsible for its stability in the jawbone.
+Most dental prosthetics such as traditional dentures or dental bridges will only replace the crowns.
+Since they don’t replace the missing root structure, they leave much to be desired when compared to natural teeth.
 That is where dental implants come in.
-These thin titanium posts act as new roots for individual crowns as well as dental bridges and even full dentures.
+These small titanium posts act as tooth root replacements, creating a strong and reliable foundation for the crown, bridge, or denture it supports.

 After the implant process is complete, you’ll be able to enjoy a set of comfortable, beautiful new teeth that look and feel like your old ones.
 Because implants are meant to fuse with the bone, they can be said to be a permanent solution to tooth loss (as opposed to traditional bridges and dentures that will wear down after 10 to 15 years).
 Eating and speaking will be much easier thanks to the stability of the posts, and the stimulation they provide your jaw will keep the bone strong.